Jamie's Phuket Blog

 Yeh, I sat with the Tiger

-That's me, my daughter and my Mum with the same tiger in 2004 (before the blog existed).
+That's me, my daughter and my Mum with the same tiger in 2004 (before this blog existed).
 I'd forgotten about that earlier visit with the family when we took the tiger photos, watched the shows, bought ice cream for the little girl and quite possibly enjoyed the day!
 I knew the zoo wasn't all that clean, but most of the animals seemed happy and oh, an orangutan riding a bike and doing maths, hilarious!
 We went again in 2006, again enjoying things, and justifying the visit as the only opportunity the kids would get to see such animals, and it's right here in Phuket!
 By then we had a little son too.
 And we don't have the money for a family holiday to Tanzania.

 Orangutan riding a bike